nasko94/GAPS-Search-Delete-Script/README.md

-## Overview

-This Google Apps Script (GAPS) adds custom functionality to Google Sheets, allowing users to search for rows containing specific keywords or predefined categories (like social media or e-commerce sites) and delete them directly from the spreadsheet.
-The script introduces a custom menu titled 'Search and Delete' with options for a customizable keyword search or a preset social media search.
+## What This Script Does

+Hey there! 👋 This cool script transforms your Google Sheets into a super tool that lets you zap away rows you don't need anymore.
+Whether you're looking to clear out stuff like social media links, e-commerce sites, or specific client websites, this script adds a handy menu called 'Search and Delete' to make it all a breeze.

-## Features
+## Cool Features

-- **Custom Menu Integration**: Seamlessly integrates into the Google Sheets UI, adding a 'Search and Delete' menu for easy access.
+- **Easy Menu**: Just a click adds a new 'Search and Delete' menu to your Sheets.
-- **Customizable Keyword Search**: Enables users to input their own search terms, offering flexibility for various use cases.
+- **Search Your Way**: Type in what you’re looking for, and let the script find it—whether it’s words, phrases, or website URLs.
-- **Preset Category Searches**: Comes with predefined keyword sets for quick searches within popular categories such as Social Media and E-commerce.
+- **Ready-Made Searches**: We’ve set up some quick searches for big categories like social media and online shopping sites.
-- **Automated Row Deletion**: Efficiently scans and deletes rows that match the search criteria, streamlining data clean-up tasks.
+- **New!
+Client Lookup**: Got a list of clients?
+This new option lets you search for any client websites listed in your sheet and clean them up fast.
+- **Auto-Cleanup**: Finds those rows and deletes them for you.
+No fuss!
-- **User-friendly Prompts and Alerts**: Utilizes Google Sheets' UI prompts and alerts to gather input and provide feedback on the operation's outcome.
+- **Friendly Alerts**: Every step of the way, you get neat prompts and alerts to keep you in the loop about what’s happening.

-## How It Works
+## How to Use It

-1. **Menu Addition**: Upon opening the spreadsheet, the script adds a 'Search and Delete' menu with options for 'Custom Search' and 'Social Search'.
-2. **Custom Search**: When selected, prompts the user to enter keywords separated by commas.
-The script then searches for and deletes rows containing any of these keywords.
-3. **Social Search**: Initiates a search using a preset list of domains related to social media, e-commerce, and other categories, deleting matching rows.
-4. **Deletion Feedback**: After processing, displays an alert indicating the number of rows deleted as a result of the search.

-## Usage

-1. **Open Script Editor**: In your Google Sheets document, go to `Extensions > Apps Script` to open the script editor.
+1. **Start with the Script Editor**: Open up your Google Sheets, hit `Extensions > Apps Script`, and you’re there.
-2. **Paste the Script**: Copy the provided script into the script editor and save your changes.
+2. **Drop in the Script**: Copy the script we provided and paste it into the script editor.
+Hit save.
-3. **Reload the Sheet**: Close and reopen the Google Sheets document to see the 'Search and Delete' menu.
+3. **Refresh Your Sheet**: Close and reopen your Google Sheets to see the new 'Search and Delete' menu.
-4. **Perform Searches**: Use the menu options to perform custom or preset searches and automatically delete matching rows.
+4. **Get Searching**: Pick from the menu to start your custom, preset, or client-specific search and watch as those unnecessary rows disappear.

-## Customization
+## Make It Yours

+- **Change the Categories**: Tweak the list in the `socialSearch` function to match what you’re looking for.
-- **Modifying Categories**: Edit the `categories` object within the `socialSearch` function to update, add, or remove keyword sets based on your needs.
+- **Update Client List**: Edit the clients in the `clientSearch` function to keep your searches up-to-date with your current client roster.
-- **Adjusting Prompts**: Customize the prompts and alert messages in the script to tailor the user interface to your preferences or to provide more detailed instructions.

-## Ethical Use

-This script is designed to assist with data management tasks within Google Sheets.
-Users should ensure they have the right to modify and delete the data they are working with and should use this tool responsibly to avoid accidental data loss.
+- **Personalize Messages**: Adjust the script’s prompts and alerts to make them sound like you, or to make instructions clearer for your team.

+## Just a Heads Up

+Use this script wisely!
+Make sure you’re allowed to mess with the data you’re planning to delete, and always double-check before you wipe anything out to avoid oops moments.

 ## Disclaimer

-This script is provided as-is for educational and productivity-enhancing purposes.
-Users should thoroughly test the script on non-critical data and ensure they understand its effects before applying it to important documents.
+This script is all yours to use for making your data management easier and more fun.
+Just remember, it’s offered as-is, so play around with it on some test data first to make sure everything works just the way you want.